Continuous deployment

 To exclude files causing the differences, add them to the .fingerprintignore file as described in the @expo/fingerprint README.

-Running the workflow in debug mode will automatically add the --debug flag to the commands run as part of the action, and the output will be available in the workflow run logs.
+Running your GitHub workflows in debug mode will automatically add the --debug flag to the commands run as part of the action, and the output will be available in the workflow run logs.